-The Honourable LEUNG Chun Ying, GBS, JP, aged 56, has served as an Independent Non-executive Director of our Company since May 2006 and was re-designated as a Non-executive Director with effect from January12, 2007.
+The Honourable LEUNG Chun Ying, GBS, JP, aged 56, has served as an Independent Non-executive Director of our Company since May 2006 and was re-designated as a Non-executive Director with effect from January 12, 2007.
 He is a Director of DTZ Holdings plc ("DTZ") and Chairman of DTZ in Asia Pacific.
 Mr. Leung is the Convenor of the, non-official members, Executive Council of Hong Kong.
-He is also a member of the National Standing Committee of the Chinese People's Political Consultative Conference, a member and Chairman of the Council, City University, a member of the Country Two Systems Research Institute Limited.
+He is also a member of the National Standing Committee of the Chinese People's Political Consultative Conference, a member and Chairman of the Council, City University, a member of the Court of City University, Chairman of the Coalition of Professional Services and Chairman of One Country Two Systems Research Institute Limited.
 He is also a Non-executive Director of Sing Tao News Corporation Limited.
 Mr. Leung holds a Bachelor of Science degree in Valuation and Estate Management from Bristol Polytechnic, England.
-He is an Honorary Doctor of Business Administration, University, and a fellow of the Hong Kong Institute of Surveyors.
+He is an Honorary Doctor of Business Administration, University of the West of England, an Honorary Doctor of Business Administration, Hong Kong Polytechnic University, and a fellow of the Hong Kong Institute of Surveyors.